hoan-pham-duy/my-coding-setup/shortcuts.md

 *** VIM ***
+- Go back to the last buffer using: :b#
+- Go to next of word: w
+- Go to back of word: bw
+- Delete whole word: dw
+- Delete whole word backward: db
 - Go to definition: gD
 - Indentation a file: gg=G
 - Move cursor to middle of line: gm